EmilioPiscioneri/Spaceship-game/README.md

  - The hitbox of the player spaceship increases when travelling in diagional direction.
 It is like an axis-aligned bounding boxes (AABB)
  - You can go out of the map when going into the right wall by going right and then stopping.
 You can leave tho.
 This can be done by adding padding of 1 pixel.
  - I chose not dividing movement by 2 when travelling diagonally this was too slow.
 This means it is faster to tavel diagonally in 2D.
+ - You can't stop on diagonal movement.
+The player picks a standard direction (N,E,S,W)